Bazaar: Layout and architecture

+Temporary souks

 A temporary, seasonal souk is held at a set time that might be yearly, monthly or weekly.
 The oldest souks were set up annually, and were typically general festivals held outside cities.
 For example, Souk Ukadh was held yearly in pre-Islamic times in an area between Mecca and Ta’if during the sacred month of Dhu al-Qi'dah.
 While a busy market, it was more famous for its poetry competitions, judged by prominent poets such as Al-Khansa and Al-Nabigha.
 An example of an Islamic annual souk is Al Mirbid just outside Basra, also famed for its poetry competitions in addition to its storytelling activities.
 Temporary souks tended to become known for specific types of produce.
 For example, Suq Hijr in Bahrain was noted for its dates while Suq 'Adan was known for its spices and perfumes.
 Political, economic and social changes have left only the small seasonal souks outside villages and small towns, primarily selling livestock and agricultural products.

 Weekly markets have continued to function throughout the Arab world.
 Most of them are named from the day of the week on which they are held.
 They usually have open spaces specifically designated for their use inside cities.
 Examples of surviving markets are the Wednesday Market in Amman that specializes in the sale of used products, the Ghazl market held every Friday in Baghdad specializing in pets; the Fina’ Market in Marrakech offers performance acts such as singing, music, acrobats and circus activities.

 In tribal areas, where seasonal souks operated, neutrality from tribal conflicts was usually declared for the period of operation of a souk to permit the unhampered exchange of surplus goods.
 Some of the seasonal markets were held at specific times of the year and became associated with particular types of produce such as Suq Hijr in Bahrain, noted for its dates while Suq 'Adan was known for its spices and perfumes.
 In spite of the centrality of the Middle Eastern market place, relatively little is known due to the lack of archaeological evidence.

-Permanent

-Permanent souks are more commonly occurring, but less renowned as they focus on commercial activity, and not entertainment.
-Until the Umayyad era, permanent souks were merely an open space where merchants would bring in their movable stalls during the day and remove them at night; no one had a right to specific pitch and it was usually first-come first-served.
-During the Umayyad era the governments started leasing, and then selling, sites to merchants.
-Merchants then built shops on their sites to store their goods at night.
-Finally, the area comprising a souk might be roofed over.
-With its long and narrow alleys, al-Madina Souk is the largest covered historic market in the world, with an approximate length of 13 kilometers.
-Al-Madina Souk is part of the Ancient City of Aleppo, a UNESCO World Heritage Site since 1986 in Syria.